core-wg/senml-spec/draft-jennings-core-senml-02.md

 file does not really need an full EXI implementation.
-It can simple hard code the output replacing the one wire device ID starting at byte 0x14 and going to byte 0x23 with it's device ID, and replacing the value "0xe7 0x01" at location 0x33 to 0x34 with the current temperature.
+It can simple hard code the output replacing the one wire device ID starting at byte 0x14 and going to byte 0x23 with it's device ID, and replacing the value "0xe7 0x01" at location 0x32 to 0x33 with the current temperature.
 The EXI Specification {{W3C.REC-exi-20110310}} contains the full information on how floating point numbers are represented, but for the purpose of this sensor, the temperature can be converted to an integer in tenths of degrees (231 in this example).
 EXI stores 7 bits of the integer in each byte with the top bit set to one if there are further bytes.
-So the first bytes at location 0x33 is set to low 7 bits of the integer temperature in tenths of degrees plus 0x80.
+So the first bytes at location 0x32 is set to low 7 bits of the integer temperature in tenths of degrees plus 0x80.
 In this example 231 & 0x7F + 0x80 = 0xE7.
-The second byte at location 0x34 is set to the integer temperature in tenths of degrees right shifted 7 bits.
+The second byte at location 0x33 is set to the integer temperature in tenths of degrees right shifted 7 bits.
 In this example 231 >> 7 = 0x01.